Miloslav Pokorný

 Miloslav Pokorný (5 October 1926 in Prague, Czechoslovakia - 8 November 1948 in La Manche) was an ice hockey player for the Czechoslovak national team.
 He won a silver medal at the 1948 Winter Olympics.

-He died when in the airplane disaster, when the airplane with Czechoslovakia ice hockey national team fell down to the English Channel on the flight from Paris to London.
+He died in a airplane disaster, when the airplane with the Czechoslovakia ice hockey national team fell into the English Channel on the flight from Paris to London.